hamuchiwa/AutoRCCar/README.md

 3. **Collect training data and testing data:** First run *“collect_training_data.py”* and then run *“stream_client.py”* on raspberry pi.
 User presses keyboard to drive the RC car, frames are saved only when there is a key press action.
 When finished driving, press “q” to exit, data is saved as a npz file.

 4. **Neural network training:** Run *“mlp_training.py”*, depend on the parameters chosen, it will take some time to train.
-After training, parameters are saved in “mlp_xml” folder
+After training, model will be saved in “mlp_xml” folder

-5. **Neural network testing:** Run *“mlp_predict_test.py”* to load testing data from “testing_data” folder and trained parameters from the xml file in “mlp_xml” folder

-6. **Cascade classifiers training (optional):** trained stop sign and traffic light classifiers are included in the "cascade_xml" folder, if you are interested in training your own classifiers, please refer to [OpenCV documentation](http://docs.opencv.org/doc/user_guide/ug_traincascade.html) and [this great tutorial by Thorsten Ball](http://coding-robin.de/2013/07/22/train-your-own-opencv-haar-classifier.html)
+5. **Cascade classifiers training (optional):** trained stop sign and traffic light classifiers are included in the "cascade_xml" folder, if you are interested in training your own classifiers, please refer to [OpenCV documentation](http://docs.opencv.org/doc/user_guide/ug_traincascade.html) and [this great tutorial by Thorsten Ball](http://coding-robin.de/2013/07/22/train-your-own-opencv-haar-classifier.html)

-7. **Self-driving in action**: First run *“rc_driver.py”* to start the server on the computer and then run *“stream_client.py”* and *“ultrasonic_client.py”* on raspberry pi.
+6. **Self-driving in action**: First run *“rc_driver.py”* to start the server on the computer and then run *“stream_client.py”* and *“ultrasonic_client.py”* on raspberry pi.